Today's Top Gainer

 PRODUCT WISE PERFORMANCE

 The Company has a well-balanced product portfolio of in-house designed and engineered products that are qualified by both defence and the civil sector customers.
-In the Electronics & Telecommunication Division, key PEL products include:
+SATCOM products are being added in the product portfolio and sizable business opportunities are under consideration.

-In the Services segment, PELs revenue bucket include:
+In the Services segment, PELs revenue bucket includes:

-b.
-Hi-Tech Installation & Commissioning: PEL teams are stationed at several naval shipyards across the country to provide technical assistance to the customer on behalf of the designer CDoT to ensure trouble free commissioning of the core ATM based network switch and network termination units on all the new build ships of the Indian Navy.
+II.
+Hi-Tech Installation & Commissioning: PEL teams are stationed at several naval shipyards across the country to provide technical assistance to the customer to ensure trouble free commissioning of the core ATM based network switch and network termination units on all the new build ships of the Indian Navy.
+In addition Company is participating in establishing a SATCOM network to connect far flung regions of the Country.

-Your company has a bullish outlook as Governments policy to support and promote MSME sector and indigenous development has started to be implemented on ground.
-Its market access and human resources are capable to take full advantage of these policy initiatives.
-Further, with legal issues being settled, the Management is now free to devote its full energy towards advancement of business.
-Due to temporary business fluctuation and market uncertainties the Company has incurred losses and therefore the Company proposes to monetize its underutilized assets at Noida and Roorkee to generate funds.
-This would add to the product offerings to its customers.
-Programs wherein PEL has significant stake and were put on hold by the customer are moving forward and expected to generate additional revenues for the company in the current FY 2018-19.
+Your company has a positive outlook in the market segments the company is engaged.
+Its market access and human resources are capable to take full advantage of the Government policies.
+Due to temporary business fluctuation and market uncertainties, the Company has incurred losses and therefore the Company proposes to monetize its underutilized assets at Noida and Roorkee to generate funds.
+PEL is aware of the budgetary constraints prevailing in its Telecom & Defence sectors and to mitigate the risk has added new products to address customers in market segment that hereto were not addressed.
+This is expected to generate additional revenues for the company in the current FY 2019-2020.

 INTERNAL FINANCIAL CONTROL